-The Giants provide open captioning for all ballpark public address content on the dedicated captioning board located to the right of the DiamondVision display in centerfield.
-Captioning is also available via the MLB.com Ballpark app for download on guests' personal devices.
+The Giants provide open captioning for all ballpark public address content on the dedicated captioning board located immediately below the DiamondVision display in left-centerfield.
+Captioning is also available via the MLB Ballpark app for download on guests' personal devices.
 This app is available on most mobile devices, and provides real time text communication of nearly all public address audio communications in Oracle Park during Giants games.

 Bon Appétit is the exclusive fine food caterer of Oracle Park.
 To contact Bon Appétit about catering your next event, meeting or party at the park, please call (415) 972-1515 to make arrangements and to obtain a complete menu and price list.